TommasoGhilardi/DevStart/source/Psychopy.rst

 .. note::

-    In this final script we will change the dimension of the window we will use.
-Since in most of the experiment we will want to use the entire screen to our disposal, we will set ``fullscr = True`` when defining the window.
-In addition we will also change the position of the rewarding and non-rewarding stimulus since now the window is bigger.
+    In this final script, we will change the dimension of the window we will use.
+Since in most of the experiments, we will want to use the entire screen to our disposal, we will set ``fullscr = True`` when defining the window.
+In addition, we will also change the position of the rewarding and non-rewarding stimulus since now the window is bigger.

 .. code:: python3